Up to two dogs may be kept on a standard property and up to four dogs may be kept on a property 2,000m² or more without the need for a permit.

 - If your dog gets lost, details from the microchip can be used to reunite you faster.
 The Animal Management Centre has a microchip scanner and whenever possible will scan all impounded dogs for microchips to obtain owner identification.

-- Should your pet should get lost and be taken to the Animal Management Centre, it will be released for free, once only, if it is wearing its current registration tag, is desexed and microchipped with up to date, contactable owner details.
+- Should your pet should get lost and be taken to the Animal Management Centre, it will be released for free, once only, if it is financially registered and wearing its current registration tag, is desexed and microchipped with up to date, contactable owner details.

 - A microchip provides a permanent form of ID for your pet.
 Microchips cannot be removed or fall off like the traditional collar and ID tag.